-- 2. Telephone conferences are allowable.
+- 1. An attorney who appears at a hearing or conference before Judge Palermo MUST be familiar with the case, have authority to bind the client, and be in charge for that appearance. - 2.
+Telephone conferences are allowable.
 Out of town counsel may wish to participate in conferences via telephone, which is permissible at counsel's discretion.
 Requests for telephone conferences shall be made in writing to the Court, either in the form of a motion or a letter.
 The request should be submitted to the Court at least two days before the scheduled hearing.
-The request should be filed as any other court document.
-See the procedure for participating in telephone conference calls and call-in instructions. - 3.
-Counsel and pro-se litigants shall notify the Case Manager immediately in writing of the resolution of any matter that is set for a trial or hearing. - 4.
-Failure to appear at any Court setting may subject the attorney and/or his or her client to appropriate sanctions, including dismissal of the matter. - 5.
+The request should be filed as any other court document. - 3.
+Counsel and pro-se litigants shall notify the Case Manager immediately in writing of the resolution of any matter that is set for a trial or hearing.

+- 4. Failure to appear at any Court setting may subject the attorney and/or his or her client to appropriate sanctions, including dismissal of the matter. - 5.
 Motions for admission pro hac vice shall include the attorney applicant's averment that he or she has familiarized him/herself with the Local Rules of the Southern District of Texas and these Procedures applicable to all cases before Judge Palermo.